 You’re probably heard of SEO (Search Engine Optimisation), CRM (Customer Relationship Management) and possibly even CTA’s (Call to Action).
-But chances are the latest buzzword may just have slipped under the radar; CRO or Conversion Rate Optimization.
+But chances are the latest buzzword may just have slipped under the radar; CRO or Conversion Rate Optimisation.
 So just what is it?
-Conversion Rate Optimization is the process of creating an experience for your website visitors that will convert them into customers.
-Here are three ways you can optimize your website for conversions:
+Conversion Rate Optimisation is the process of creating an experience for your website visitors that will convert them into customers.
+Here are three ways you can optimise your website for conversions:

 It can’t be emphasised enough, writing great content can significantly impact your conversion rates.
 Use descriptive language to make it interesting, but keep the copy short and easy to read.
 Consider running A/B tests to see which copy and content format performs best.
 In an A/B test traffic to your website is randomly split between two versions of your website, and conversions on each version are measured to determine which is the most effective.

 Changing the design of your page to determine which works best will include things like changes to colour, spacing, alignment and even page layout.
 Like content testing, design testing does not have to make huge, sweeping changes.
 A simple colour change on your form submit button on the landing page, could impact the number of people who click it.